yushan-li/yushan-li.github.io/_pages/about.md

 # Latest News

+- 2026, Apr 14: One paper was accepted by IFAC World Congress 2026!
 - 2026, Mar 20: One paper was accepted by Automatica as Regular Paper!
 - 2025, Aug 10: One co-author paper was accepted by IEEE Transactions on Automatic Control as Full Paper, congratulations to Qing Jiao!
 - 2025, Jul 15: One conference paper was accepted by IEEE Conference on Decision and Control.